4 Easy Ways To Keep Chickens Out of My Yard

 You can always install the more accessible types of fence.
 It may last longer with the proper care, but as much as possible, a sturdy and well-made wall is your best way to go.

-This may sound comedic but asking works for chickens.
-It’s not precisely the polite type, but indeed, it will register to them if you alarm them enough.
+This may sound comedic, but asking works for chickens.
+It’s not precisely the polite type, but indeed, it will register with them if you alarm them enough.
 It will eventually imprint in their minds by gesturing and alarming them of your disagreement and their unwelcomeness in those territories.

 Creatures can sense whenever they are not welcome, and chickens are one of the types to get jumpy in unfamiliar places.
 Some chickens are even nervous when there’s a presence of people they are not familiar with.

-A simple calling them and gesturing them to go back to their space will suffice.
+Simply calling to them and gesturing for them to go back to their space will suffice.
 The point is to let them know that they are not welcome in your yard.
 Perhaps you can wave your hands to gesture them away.

 This method is one of the easiest and somehow effortless ways of trying to shoo the chickens out.
 It’s also good to remember that this is also trial and error.
 There is no assurance that the chickens will not come back.
 However, if you keep on doing it for some time, they will get the message.